 Historic Banning Mills’ canopy tours now has more than 60 lines and 46 sky bridges.
+It’s classic adventure!
 In addition to the famous Adventure Tower for climbing and rappel activities and their famous zip lines, there are a wide variety of additional activities offered by Historic Banning Mills Adventure Park, also a conservancy.
 There are more than seven and a half miles of canopy zip line tours, including team building and GPS Trek courses; an aerial challenge course called the Terminator; and a 100 foot power free fall.
 Those looking for a weekend getaway can also enjoy the many additional outdoor activities and lodging options at Banning Mills, including live bird of prey shows, kayaking and horseback riding.

 Banning Mills Zip Lines

 About and hour outside of Atlanta, past the world’s largest mailbox on Ga.
 5, is Historic Banning Mills, one of the most adventurous places to go zip lining in Ga.
 This eco-canopy adventure has course names and thrills that make the rollercoasters at the Six Flags theme park you pass on I-20 look like kiddie rides.
 So let the adventure begin.

 There are several canopy zip line tours near Atlanta like North Georgia Canopy Tours, but Banning Mills zipline are the oldest, and the highest.
 According to their literature they are also the fastest, and the longest zipline in the world.
 Although they do have an introductory course, this facility is better appreciated by the fit, thrill seeker than the novice.
 In my opinion, it is the most adventurous place to go ziplining in Georgia.